Code-Institute-Submissions/EmmaBergner-dontq_JulyResub/README.md

 ## The problem we want to solve
 The idea for this project came from my own experience a couple of weeks ago when me and my friend were trying to get a table at a restaurant.
 It was a sunny day and everywhere was packed, with a waiting list of up to 67 people.
 By giving my phone number I would be number 68 inline and the staff would contact me when it was my turn.
 I thought to myself, there must be an easier way of doing this other than contacting each and everyone by phone to say that there is a table ready for them.

-In order for that business system to work:
+In order for that business' system to work:
 - Staff has to have the time to make these phone calls.
 - Customers have to be open to giving out their phone number to the business.
 - Customers have to be close enough to the business in order to make it back for their turn once they get the call, in spite of not knowing when that will be.